Don't miss the 2025 Electronic Cash Conference! Oct 4-5

 • All the rules listed below are mandatory.
 If any is skipped your block will be rejected by the Avalanche consensus layer even though your node may succeed in submitting the block.

-• If you need any help to add eCash support to your mining software, you can request for support in the eCash Development Telegram group.
+• If you need any help to add eCash support to your mining software, you can request for support in the eCash Node Support group.

 Miner fund